Up the Down Steroid: Plot

-Timmy and Jimmy, two of the most hated each other frenemies, are eager to represent Team USA at the 2004 World Kids Disability Games in Denver.
-Cartman decides to fake being disabled and attempt to beat all the handicapped children in the events to win the $1,000 prize.
+Timmy Burch and Jimmy Valmer are eager to represent Team USA at the 2004 World Kids Disability Games in Denver.
+Eric Cartman decides to fake being disabled and attempt to beat all the handicapped children in the events to win the $1,000 prize.
 Jimmy is talked into taking steroids by Nathan to increase his chances of winning.
-He manages to keep his use of it a secret from everyone except for Timmy (who discovers the drugs after he accidentally dropped the bag and spilling the contents).
-While Timmy frowns on this, being unable to say anything other than either his own and Jimmy's names, he is unable to explain the situation to the school counselor Mr. Mackey.
+He manages to keep his use of it a secret from everyone except for Timmy (who discovers the drugs after he accidentally dropped the bag and spilled the contents).
+While Timmy frowns on this, much to his frustration he is unable to explain the situation to the school counselor Mr. Mackey, due to his inability to say anything other than his own and Jimmy's names.

 Jimmy begins to neglect his girlfriend and studies as a result of his steroid use.
 When his girlfriend grows tired of neglect and announces she is leaving him, Jimmy flies into a steroid rage and savagely attacks his girlfriend and mother.
-Kyle repeatedly tries to talk Cartman out of his plans but is ignored.
-Soon, he was good at losing in all the events and never actually won a medal.
-At the closing ceremonies, the prizes are given by Mark McGwire, Jason Giambi and Barry Bonds.
+Kyle Broflovski repeatedly tries to talk Cartman out of his plans but is ignored.
+After he learns that he must have a parent accompany him to the Games in order to sign up and compete, Cartman manipulates his mother to take him to the Games and she reluctantly accepts.
+When the Games arrive, Cartman finds that his expectations were mistaken and his plan has failed, as he is out-of-shape and actually much less athletic than the disabled competitors.
+In contrast, Jimmy handily wins most of the events.

+At the closing ceremonies, the prizes are given by Mark McGwire, Jason Giambi and Barry Bonds- all of whom were ironically involved in baseball's steroids scandal.
 Jimmy sets multiple records and was named the 2004 games' "Special Olympian", winning the $1,000 prize in the process.
-Cartman, on the other hand, is so out-of-shape that his plan fails miserably when the more athletic disabled contestants beat him; he nevertheless wins a "spirit award"—consisting of a gift certificate for Shakey's Pizza for $50—for coming last.
-When he goes to collect the prize, Jimmy recognizes Cartman and is about to attack him, but Timmy intervenes, and Jimmy realises that he is just as much of a cheater himself.
-Jimmy confesses his drug use to the crowd and returns his medal, asking for his records to be cancelled and that people who use steroids are "pussies" (all the while the camera focuses on McGwire, Giambi, and Bonds during his speech).
-Jimmy bumps into McGuire, who said to him that he was good for himself for being honest.
-Cartman then claims to Stan and Kyle that he pretended to be handicapped in order for Jimmy to learn his lesson, but Stan and Kyle don't buy his lies; in anger, Cartman calls them "assholes" and tells them to "grow up."
+Cartman, despite his poor performance, wins a "spirit award" for coming last — consisting of a $50 gift certificate for Shakey's Pizza.
+When he goes to collect the prize, Jimmy recognizes Cartman and is about to attack him for cheating, but Timmy intervenes, and Jimmy realises that he is equally guilty of cheating himself.
+Jimmy confesses his drug use to the crowd and returns his medal, asking for his records to be cancelled and condemning those who use steroids as "pussies" (all the while the camera focuses on McGwire, Giambi, and Bonds).
+Jimmy bumps into McGwire, who commends him for being honest.
+Cartman then claims to Stan and Kyle that he pretended to be handicapped in order for Jimmy to learn his lesson.
+When it is obvious that they do not believe him, he angrily tells them to "grow up" and walks away.